AnujJha88/jim/README.md

 A lightweight, modern text editor built with C++ and Qt6.
 Designed for developers who want a fast, distraction-free editing experience with powerful features.

+**Note:** This project was vibecoded - built through natural conversation and iteration with AI assistance.

+**Coming Soon:** Tim - a complete rewrite written entirely from scratch, bringing even more features and performance improvements.

 ## Features

 ### Core Editing